Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Speaking Confidence:

-✓ Practice speaking English daily, even if you’re alone
+✓ Practice speaking English daily, even alone

 ✓ Record yourself answering Part 2 topics and listen back critically